GururajMunnalli/seaminaction/trunk/readme.txt

 which you can use as a reference to prepare the schema for your database of choice.

-If you want to create the database from scratch, the following two commands will initialize the database and load the seed data:
+If you want to create the database from scratch, run the following two commands from this directory to initialize the database and load the seed data:

-   java -cp /home/twoputt/lib/h2.jar org.h2.tools.RunScript -url jdbc:h2:file:/home/twoputt/databases/open18-db/h2 -user open18 -password tiger -script /home/twoputt/etc/schema/open18-initial-schema.sql
+   java -cp lib/h2.jar org.h2.tools.RunScript -url jdbc:h2:file:databases/open18-db/h2 -user open18 -password tiger -script etc/schema/open18-initial-schema.sql
-   java -cp /home/twoputt/lib/h2.jar org.h2.tools.RunScript -url jdbc:h2:file:/home/twoputt/databases/open18-db/h2 -user open18 -password tiger -script /home/twoputt/etc/schema/open18-seed-data.sql
+   java -cp lib/h2.jar org.h2.tools.RunScript -url jdbc:h2:file:databases/open18-db/h2 -user open18 -password tiger -script etc/schema/open18-seed-data.sql

 Configuring JBoss AS
 --------------------